jonghkim/financial-time-series-prediction-v2/Module2/README.md

 *Will be released after Module1*

 ## Goal
-- Learn how to implement RNN models using Tensorflow Keras API on Google Colab
+- Learn how to implement RNN model using Tensorflow Keras API on Google Colab

 ## Modules
 - M2.1 Tensorboard on Google Colab